userfront/guide/all/guide/toolkit/build-signup-form-html.md

 In the example code here, we do the following:

-1. Define all the elements on the page
+1. Reference all the elements on the page
 2. Define a custom `formSignup()` method that calls `Userfront.signup()` with the form values
 3. Add an event listener to call `formSignup()` when the form is submitted